canonical/tmate-ssh-server-operator/docs/tutorial/getting-started.md

 ### Clean up the environment

 Congratulations!
 You have successfully finished the tmate-ssh-server tutorial.
-You can now remove the `.tmate.conf` file and the juju model environment that you’ve created using the following command.
+You can now remove the `.tmate.conf` file and the Juju model environment that you’ve created using the following command.

 ```